vaginessa/ownsec/README.md

 https://github.com/alphaaurigae/ITSEC-Install-Scripts/wiki/Menu-Screenshots-as-of-12.7.17

-Its a pain to go through centillions of clicks just to setup your linux OS to the same state just before you broke it or to spawn just another VM.
+Its a pain to go through centillions of clicks just to setup your linux OS to the same state just before you broke it, or to spawn just another VM.

 Fortunately theres bash to help us :) ...